jckmcmhn/xoxo-gossip-giRL/README.md

 # xoxo-gossip-giRL
 My goal with this project is to create and train a simple Reinforcement Learning Model from scratch that is able to play the classic pencil-and-paper game "Xs and Os" (which you may know by the name "Tic-Tac-Toe" or "Noughts and Crosses").

 I did this to learn about Reinforcement Learning.
 That learning is still an ongoing process for me, in RL terms I have many more training episodes to go, so some of the jargon or details may not be entirely correct or "best-in-class".
-That being said, I am fairly sure that what I've created here is a "model-free" "Q-learning" approach that builds a "policy"<sup>1</sup> using an "Epsilon-Greedy" algorithm.
+That being said, I am fairly sure that what I've created here is a "model-free", "policy-based" approach which uses an "Epsilon-Greedy" algorithm.
 If I've got these terms wrong, please write in.

 My recent interest in this topic was sparked by attending the [2025 AI and Games Conference](https://www.aiandgamesconference.com/) where I saw a lot of really interesting talks on Reinforcement Learning and by reading a great book called ["Artificial Intelligence: A Guide for Thinking Humans"](https://melaniemitchell.me/aibook/) by Melanie Mitchell.
 I would recommend checking both of them out!